cryptopp-modern/cryptopp-modern.com/content/docs/getting-started/installation.md

 ---
 title: Installation
 weight: 10
+description: "Step-by-step installation guide for cryptopp-modern on Windows, Linux, and macOS.
+Build from source with GCC, MinGW, Visual Studio, or use release packages."
 ---

 cryptopp-modern is distributed as source releases.
 Download the latest release package, build, and install on Windows, Linux, and macOS.